KostasBzn/Udemy_Python_Small_Projects/README.md

 - This project automates sending birthday emails to recipients listed in a CSV file.
 It selects a random email template, personalizes it with the recipient's name, and sends the email on their birthday.

+### 12. **Quizzer App**

+- An improved version of my first Quiz App project, built using **Object-Oriented Programming (OOP)** in Python.
+This project demonstrates the use of classes, methods, and static methods to create an interactive quiz with GUI.

 ## How to Use

 1. Clone the repository